 You want to be able to shut off your SlimeVR trackers, to conserve battery and lifetime of the trackers.
 These are also important as you should not charge the trackers while they are still active.
 You can get 10 switches for 2.37$ (Aliexpress).

-If you’re getting the Core Set or Enhanced Core Set, it’s also nice to have some connectors so you can easily remove the extensions if needed.
+If you’re getting the Core Set or Enhanced Core Set, it’s also convenient to have some connectors so you can easily remove the extensions if needed.
 You can use 5 pin JST connectors (Aliexpress), 5 pcs for $1.55.

 This is where you will have to find an option yourself.
 If you have access to a 3d printer you can print some cases for ~$10 worth of filament.
 There’s some great models already in our discord’s #diy channel.